 Languages that have no written form may be used to fulfill the graduation requirement.
 Evaluation is often difficult, especially if the language is spoken only by a small number of people.
 Students in this situation should contact the Senior Divisional Dean for Humanities, to determine how best to locate a qualified faculty or alternative evaluator.

 Students may petition a language department to provide ad hoc assessments of proficiency, which should include the same types of evaluation and expectation for level as the assessments administered in the equivalent UO courses.
 For example, if FR 203 requires written essays, oral exams, and grammar tests, the departmental exam should include components that measure the same skill areas and require the same level of performance.

 A student who has been awarded a bachelor’s degree from an accredited institution may earn an additional bachelor’s degree at the University of Oregon.
 Students cannot major in a discipline if they've earned a major or a minor in the same or substantially similar discipline from a prior degree.
 The student must satisfactorily complete all departmental, school, or college requirements for the second degree.
 Of these requirements, the following must be completed after the prior degree has been awarded:

 - The student must complete an additional 36 credits at the university as a formally admitted student if the prior bachelor’s degree was awarded by the University of Oregon, or an additional 45 credits at the university if the prior bachelor’s degree was awarded by another institution

 - A minimum cumulative UO GPA of 2.00 in courses taken for the second bachelor’s degree is required for the second bachelor’s degree

 - A minimum of 18 credits must be graded A, B, C, D if the prior bachelor’s degree was earned at the University of Oregon, or 23 credits if at another institution

-- At least 75 percent of all course work required in the major for the second degree must be completed after the conferral of the most recent bachelor's degree
+- At least 27 credits from coursework within the major must be completed after the conferral of the most recent bachelor’s degree